awsdocs/aws-systems-manager-user-guide/doc_source/sysman-param-runcommand.md

 # Working with parameters using Run Command commands<a name="sysman-param-runcommand"></a>

-You can work with parameters in Run Command\.
+You can work with parameters in AWS Systems Manager Run Command \(Run Command\)\.
 For more information, see [Running commands using Systems Manager Run Command](run-command.md)\.

 ## Run a String parameter \(console\)<a name="param-test-console"></a>